Sprague Avenue (Spokane, Washington): History

 Sprague Avenue was named after Northern Pacific Railroad executive and former Civil War General John W. Sprague by city founder, James N. Glover.
 Glover hoped naming a street in Sprague's honor would sway him to route the transcontinental railway his company was constructing through the budding town.
+Sprague Avenue became part of a transcontinental highway that linked Chicago and the Twin Cities in the Midwest to Seattle.
+In the 1920s, Sprague Avenue was the longest continuous stretch of road in the city and once billed as the "most traveled street in Spokane", connecting downtown Spokane to the suburban farming communities in the Spokane Valley, the Spokesman-Review reported in 1926 that "thousands of tourists traverse it during the summer season.
+Hundreds of suburbanites and Valley farmers use it daily."

 Street grid

 Sprague Avenue plays a major role in Spokane's street grid and house numbering system, which was established by the Spokane City Council in the early 1890s.

 Ordinance A121, which set the system that Spokane still uses to this day, was passed by Spokane City Council on November 4, 1891.
 The ordinance identified Sprague Avenue along with Division Street, another major arterial in Spokane, as meridians to split the city up into four quadrants, referred to as the Northeast, Southeast, Northwest, and Southwest Divisions in the ordinance's language.

 Sprague Avenue establishes the numbering system for roads running in the north—south direction.
 All roads running northward from Sprague (in the Northwest and Northeast Divisions) utilize an "N" prefix in their address, with odd numbers running along the west side of those roads and even numbers running along the east side.
 Address numbers start at 1, and increase moving north.
 Roads running southward from Sprague (in the Southwest and Southeast Divisions) utilize an "S" prefix in their address.
-The numbering in these two southern divisions is opposite of their northern counterparts; odd numbers run along the east side of the road and even numbers along the west side.
+The numbering in these two southern divisions is opposite of their northern counterparts; odd numbers run along the east side of the road and even numbers run along the west side.
 Address numbers start at 1, and increase moving south.